 What do I need to bring ?

-Just yourself, your license and a credit card to process the
+Just yourself, your license and a credit card or debit card to process the

 bond when you pick up the vehicle.
 Nothing else.
 All campervans are